Patbox/hexlands/README.md

 ![Hex Lands](./img/splash.png)

-This mod is an updated and rewritten version of the original [Hex Lands](https://www.curseforge.com/minecraft/mc-mods/hex-lands) mod by superfluke, et. al. It has been rewritten completely for new Minecraft versions.
+This mod is an updated version of [Hex Lands](https://modrinth.com/mod/hexlands) mod by superfluke, updated through 1.16 to 1.12.1 by alcatrazEscapee.

 ### Features